futurewei-cloud/chogori-platform/docs/TXN.md

 ## Abort
 Abort is performed identically to the commit - we send a message to the TRH, setting the state of the transaction to `Aborted`.
 The TRH then has to go and perform asynchronous cleanup of write intents (if any) at the transaction participants

-## Transaction Heartbeat
-There is a server-side timeout of 100ms per transaction, maintained at the TRH.
-The client is required to emit a heartbeat to the TRH to make sure the transaction is not marked as abandoned and thus aborted by the server automatically.
-This heartbeat is also used by all of the participants in the transaction.
-They periodically check with the TRH to make sure the txn is still alive

-## Transaction Finalization
-This is an asynchronous process which is driven by the TRH to handle the transaction state in the entire system after the transaction is committed/aborted.
-This process involves communicating with all transaction write participants in order to commit/abort the WIs present in these participants.
-The process is always driven by the client application since without a commit/abort message from the client, the TRH does not know what are all of the write participants - this information is sent to the TRH in the commit/abort message from the application.
-For internally-driven abort (e.g. as a result of a PUSH), we simply mark the TRH state as aborted but we still do not kickoff the finalization process.
-We initiate the process when the client comes to commit/abort.
-In the case when the client abandons a transaction, the heartbeat to the TRH will cease and the TRH will self-mark the transaction as aborted.
-Each participant independently will discover that it has WIs which are too old (>heartbeat_interval), and will contact the TRH to make sure the TXN is alive.
-They will discover that the transaction has been aborted due to the missing heartbeat and will cleanup their write intents.
-A good place to maintain this information at each participant is the `MTR->[WI]` cache as an LRU list.

 ## Recovery process
 <mark>TODO</mark> describe handling of failures of TRH, Read participant, Write participant